ManageXR/mxr-unity-sdk/README.md

+> ⚠️ This SDK is in alpha testing.
+We appreciate your patience while we continue to improve this SDK.
+Please report any issues via GitHub.

 # ManageXR Unity SDK
 This repository contains the ManageXR Unity SDK that can be used to make custom homescreens in Unity for Android based VR headsets.